sh-tney/hillmanLab-utilities/docs/squeak-train.md

  - Reject white noise with no features.
  - Reject "Drop Spikes" and "Fan Noise" - for my recording environment specifically has a lot of background noise, which is luckily quite distinct from actual USVs, so we reject that easily.
  - Generally being rather generous with Accepting as long as there's something in the box that isn't just blatant white noise.

+ So I went and did this Parsing process on the same 6 files that I did in the original Detection Network Training; Again this is quite a long process of just going through thousands of Detections, and either press ```1``` and ```R``` or clicking next.
+But at the end of all that, we can get the actual training going.

+ When we train/use a Denoiser using DeepSqueak, the network used will **ALWAYS** be the file named *"CleaningNet.mat* inside the ```deepsqueak/Denoising Networks/``` folder.
+There'll be a default one included there right now, so we'll create a backup of that and place it inside there (I named my backup folder "DefaultCleaner").
+Then we'll also create a new folder that we'll be making a backup of the new network in, like so:

+**img24**

+Now back in the DeepSqueak window, we'll go to ```Tools > Network Training > Train Post Hoc Denoiser```.
+Here we'll select all the files we marked in the ```Date-HillmanLab_Gen1_Recall_Parsed```:

+**img25**

+Training should start right away after confirming, and after all the files have loaded in, you'll see a progress window showing the training proccess, along with a matrix of the Error rate at the end:

+**img26 matlab display of training denoiser**

+Now we have a trained up Denoiser, so let's test it out.
+As usual though, backups first.
+Make another copy of the ```Date-HillmanLab_Gen1_Recall``` called ```Date-HillmanLab_Gen1_Recall_CustomDenoiser```, and change our Selected Detection Folder to that.
+We also need to make a copy of *"CleaningNet.mat"* from ```deepsqueak/Denoising Networks``` inside the "HillmanDenoiser" folder we created earlier; as *CleaningNet.mat* will now be overwritten from the original default network to our new Custom one.

+Now back in the DeepSqueak window, we go ahead to ```Tools > Automatic Review > Post Hoc Denoising```, and select whatever files we want to Denoise, again using ```Ctrl``` or ```Shift``` to select multiples, after which training will start straight away:

+**img27**

+This should take a little while, especially if you've picked many files.
+After the training though, you should be able to load up a Detected Call File from the folder, and see that now it's automatically Rejected & Noise-Marked as if we had done it.
+Obviously there'll always be some amount of variability with getting a few **False Positives/Negatives**, however hopefully our Denoiser will have this at the lowest amount of variance possible.
+For reference, I went and used both my Custom Denoiser & the Default Denoiser (included with DeepSqueak), and compared them to the ```Date-HillmanLab_Gen1_Recall_Parsed``` below:

+**img28**

+What I'm trying to demonstrate here again, is that the BaselineDenoiser (included with DeepSqueak) looks to be over-pruning out compared to the manual parse (shown in Brackets on the HillmanLab_Gen1_Recall column).
+Even if every single call that BaselineDenoiser got was correct (which it won't be), it's still cutting off at around 10% of the legitimate calls.
+Our CustomDenoiser on the other hand, has results that look extremely close even just numerically to the "true" number of legimate calls that I found.
+And while I didn't record the exact number of "true" calls inside the CustomDenoised files; On visual inspection (which you can see yourself in ```deepsqueak/Detections/Date-HillmanLab_Gen1_Recall_CustomDenoiser```, I'd call the difference a "matter of opinion" moreso than a flaw of the network.
+And considering the amount of time saved on manually marking each call for weeks, what looks at a glance to be sub-1% variance, we'll gladly take it.

+## If you made it this far
+Thanks for actually reading all of that, I hope it's enough to get people going with the basics of training up their own Detection & Denoising Networks on Deepsqueak.
+There'll be another shorter guide ***here*** on just how to actually use your Network for mass data analysis now, and if there are any errors or clarifications needed, I'm almost always available by email at joshwhitney789@gmail.com.